 I had originally planned to serve this farro spaghetti alla chitarra with a puree of cardoons stewed with leeks, but the cardoons turn to water when I tried, so I left them out and just used the leeks.
 Worked for me, and made a great winter-into-spring dish — a little hearty, a little sprightly.

 And honestly, playing crazy anarchist harp player while strumming the chitarra made Holly and I both laugh.
 A lot.
-And laughter is what I need right now.

 - 1 teaspoon olive oil

-- Whites from 3 large duck eggs or 4 chicken eggs
+- Whites from 4 eggs

 - 2 tablespoons water